 *This is the core of my passion, but it does not mean that I won’t edit your book just because you’re not a Christian author.
-I’m happy editing for anyone, so long as I don’t find anything objectionable with the content of the work itself.
+I’m happy to edit for anyone, so long as I don’t find anything objectionable with the content of the work itself.

 I offer technical edits (copy-edits and proofreading) for $1 per page.
 Estimated time to complete is 1-7 days for a short piece (anywhere up to about 10,000 words) and 4-6 weeks for a book-length work (15,000-150,000 words).